> For the complete documentation index, see llms.txt.

 Quota Usage Fields:

-• maxRequests: Maximum number of requests allowed in the current rolling window.
+• maxRequests: Maximum number of LLM calls allowed in the current rolling window.

-• remainingRequests: Number of requests remaining in the current window.
+• remainingRequests: Number of LLM calls remaining in the current window.

 • maxTokens: Maximum number of tokens allowed in the current rolling window.